Leonard’s Bakery is Hawaii’s most popular malasada shop, where there is a line no matter when you visit.

 First, the 3 types of Malasadas are Original, Cinnamon, and Li Hing!

-The Original is the most popular classic, simply coated with sugar, allowing you to enjoy the fluffy yet crispy texture.
+The Original is the most popular classic, simply coated with sugar, allowing you to enjoy the fluffy and crispy texture.

-Li Hing is coated with dried plum powder, offering an addictive sweet and sour flavor.
+Li Hing is coated with dried plum powder, and its sweet and sour taste becomes addictive.

-In terms of popularity, it generally goes Original > Cinnamon > Li Hing.
-While the Original and Cinnamon are the signature menu items, the Li Hing offers a distinctly Hawaiian flavor and is highly recommended.
+In terms of popularity, it goes Original > Cinnamon > Li Hing.
+While Original and Cinnamon are the signature menu items, Li Hing is a very Hawaiian flavor and is also highly recommended.

 Leonard’s Malasada Puffs